 The objectives of the scheme are to keep the Council's contributions at a constant rate as possible.
 The Council has agreed a funding strategy with the scheme's actuary to repay the deficit over the next 21 years and 6 months.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed on 31 March 2016.
+The next triennial valuation will be based on data as at 31 March 2016 and will be implemented with effect from 1 April 2017.

-The total contributions expected to be paid by the Council to the pension scheme in the year to 31 March 2016 is £4.561 million.
+The total contributions expected to be paid by the Council to the pension scheme in the year to 31 March 2018 is £5.528 million.

-The actuary's estimate of the duration of the Employer's liabilities for 2015/16 is 18 years (2014/15: 18 years).
+The actuary's estimate of the duration of the Employer's liabilities for 2016/17 is 19 years (2015/16: 18 years).